 According to American psychologist Andrew Aaron, hormones like Testosterone, Adrenaline, Cortisol increase in the body during fights.
-All of these hormone increase arousal and stress.
-And during sex, body release serotonin and dopamine, which are also called happy hormone.
+All of these hormones increase arousal and stress.
+And during sex, body release serotonin and dopamine, which are also called a happy hormone.
 Because they are released when we are happy.
-The previous hormones that makes our body stressed ultimately try to convert it into aroused and increase the physical needs.
+The previous hormones that make our body stressed ultimately try to convert it into arousal and increase the physical needs.
 As a result, the desire for physical contact increases in many cases.

 Any quarrel creates a kind of fear in the mind.
 Physical contact helps to overcome that fear.
 Fear is replaced by excitement and joy.
 This is also one of the reasons behind the physical relationship after the quarrel.

 Another psychologist, Alyssa Gendorfer, claims that hormones increase energy in the body during fights.
 That is the force that drives many people toward physical contact.
 If the level of ‘energy’ between the two of them increases from the quarrel, then it can lead to a healthy sex.